Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 # Introduction

-The Duet3D DuetScreen is a family of colour touch screen controllers for Duet 2 and Duet 3 Controllers.
+The Duet3D DuetScreen is a family of colour touch screen controllers for Duet 2 and Duet 3 based machines.
 It is also compatible with other Controllers running RepRapFirmware.

 The current hardware implementation is the DuetScreen 7, other screen sizes are planned in the future.